Pulmonary hypertension

 • Should I see a specialist?

-• Are there any brochures or other printed material that I can have?
+• Is there any information that I can take home?
 What websites do you suggest?

 Don't hesitate to ask other questions.